rndmized/functional_programming/hamming_distance/README.md

 ### Helper functions

-The first function called distance returns 1 when te simbols provided are different, in the case of binary (1,0) the addition of two different simbols will be always 1.
+The first function called distance returns 1 when the simbols provided are different, in the case of binary (1,0) the addition of two different simbols will be always 1.

 ```
 (define (distance n1 n2) ( if(= 1 (+ n1 n2))